suchitbhayani/Taylor-Swift-Song-Searcher-and-Recommender/README.md

 # Taylor Swift Song Recommender and Lyric Searcher

-Using data science to analyze Taylor Swift lyrics
-- Produced visualizations about different aspects of Taylor Swift's music
+Analysis of Taylor Swift's Songs.

-- Created an algorithm which recommended the most similar Taylor Swift song from a given song by different artists
-- Designed a search engine that retrieved all Taylor Swift lyrics containing the queried lyric
-- Assigned keywords to each Taylor Swift song, enhancing content discoverability
+Can recommend the most similar Taylor Swift song from a given song by another artist based on a variety of features.
+Created a search engine which can retrieve all Taylor Swift songs with a queried lyric.
+Used TF-IDF NLP to assign keywords to each Taylor Swift song.